tdechaize/tools_tde/How config MinGW GCC C_C++ compiler (official version) (32 bits) into CodeBlocks.md

 Copyright (C) 2019 Free Software Foundation, Inc.
 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+### Test of "simple" code with GCC compiler C/C++ of MinGW "official" into CB

-And, with simply source "hellowworld.c", you can test generation of program into IDE CB, choosing "create new project" in main windows of CB, and choose "console application" with no source proposed by default, because named "main.c" by default, and choose compiler "GNU GCC Compiler (default)".
+With simply source "hellowworld.c", you can test generation of program into IDE CB, choosing "create new project" in main windows of CB, and choose "console application" with no source proposed by default, because named "main.c" by default, and choose compiler "GNU GCC Compiler (default)".
 You can select good directory/source with option "add file" after first creation of project into CB.

-One time project created, you can generate it with selecting main menu "Build" and choose submenu "Rebuild..." (or CTRL-F11).
+One time project created, you can generate it with selecting main menu "Build" and choose submenu "Rebuild..." (or CTRL-F11), save your project CB.

 If, you apply all of precedent instructions, compile and link of your program must be succeeded.
-Save your project CB.

 Pleasure of programming is open for you, your imagination is illimited, at your keyboard !
 Enjoy !

-PS : source file "hellowworld.c" :
+### PS : source file "hellowworld.c" :

 /*     Basic example in language C : hellowworld.c      */